DutchMTC/Tower-Defense/README.md

 ## Mechanics
 ### Buying towers using coins
 You can buy towers using your coin balance.
 You gain coins by killing enemies.
+To make this mechanic I spent a lot of time looking into shop system tutorials on YouTube and created a Currency Manager to manage the coin amount, spendings and earnings.
+The shop is a hidden game object that becomes active once you click on a valid spot to place a tower.

 ### Upgrading towers
 You can upgrade towers to make them stronger and deal more damage towards enemies.
+To make towers upgradable I made a function that changes the damage and speed values of the tower and the cost of the next upgrade.

 ### Selling towers
 You can sell towers and earn back a few coins to place it at another spot or to upgrade another tower.
+To sell a tower I made a function that destroys the tower once you click on the sell button and checks the price of the tower and adds half of it back to your coin balance.

 ```mermaid
 flowchart TD